-To add dependencies to task 1, simply add a previous task 2, search for the next task 3, and choose the type of dependency 4.
+To add dependencies to task, simply add a previous task (predecessor), search for the next task (successor), and choose the type of dependency.

-You can also draw dependencies on the Timeline.
+You can also draw dependencies on the Gantt Chart.

 If you want to (or need to) you can view a task in full screen.
 To do this, click on the Menu icon in the task's upper right hand corner and then choose "Enter full screen."

-You can also choose to open the task in a different tab: click on the task's Menu button and then select "Open task in separate tab".
+You can also choose to open the task in a different tab: click on the task's Menu button and then select "Open task in new tab".